TheDataLeek/gitgud/README.md

   defined.
 * A fork is a copy of someone else's repository that you can edit.
 * A pull request is a happy little message asking someone to incorporate your code into theirs.
-* A branch is basically a fork of your code that lives in the same repository. (we'll go over this later)
+* A branch is basically a fork of your code that lives in the same repository.

 ## The Basics